taixingbi/coding-test/frontend.md

 ## 5. 10.
 What is callback function in Javascript?
 A callback function is a function which is accessible by another function and invoked after the first function if that first function completed.

+## 6. What is anonymous function in JavaScript
+It is a function that was declared without any function named identifier to refer to it.
+It is usually not accessible after its initial creation.
+These functions are created at run time.

+## 7.

+## 8.

+## 9.

+## 10.

+## 11.

+## 12.

+## 13.